 other events beyond man's control (i.e. windstorm, lightning, and flood).

 Includes records keeping, access control, building design, and maintenance and housekeeping functions.

 Warehousing Unit-This may be a single large package handled as a unit load or a group of packages palletized on a pallet or

 Waste-Materials no longer suitable for their intended or any other purpose.

 Working Clearance-The space allowed between the top of a stack or column and the lowest overhead obstruction.
-For example,
+For example, ceiling

-ceiling joists, beams, sprinkler heads, steam pipes, etc. This allowance will vary depending upon local fire codes.
+joists, beams, sprinkler heads, steam pipes, etc. This allowance will vary depending upon local fire codes.

-Working Headroom-The distance as measured from the floor to a point twelve inches or more below the lowest overhead
+Working Headroom-The distance as measured from the floor to a point twelve inches or more below the lowest overhead obstructions.

-to maintain the unit clearances required by local fire regulations or ordinances.
+unit clearances required by local fire regulations or ordinances.

 Zone Contracting-The award of contracts according to district or region designation.
 This type of award issuance is generally applied